Wizardry

 Battle spells generally require the invoker to successfully strike the target of the spell with a spell packet for the spell to take effect.
 Any spell that does not require this will state so clearly in the spell’s description.
 When casting a spell, the spell packet must leave the invoker’s hand within two (2) seconds of completing the spell’s verbal component.
 No packet may be thrown until the spell’s verbal component has been completed.

-A Battle spell that is a healing or curative spell is always Touch-cast.
+A Battle spell that is a healing spell is always Touch-cast.
 Hold a packet in one hand and bring it within two (2) inches of the target character; it is not necessary to make physical contact.

 Enchantment spells are Touch-cast, and require one (1) minute of Concentration to activate out of a Focus.
 Scribes casting Sigilcraft spells are the exception to this rule, and may activate the Sigil as soon as they complete its drawing.